Tandy-12

 The Tandy-12 is a computerized arcade game produced by the Tandy Corporation for sale in its Radio Shack chain of stores.
 The Tandy Corporation acquired Radioshack in 1970.
-The arcade game featured "12 challenging games of skill".
-However, most of these were based on luck and freestyle ability.
+The arcade game featured "12 challenging games of skill" as listed below.
 The game had its packaging updated several times since its original release.
 It was packaged with the game unit itself, a manual, a cardboard playing board, and a set of plastic tokens.
-The manual is available online.
-The 1981 Tandy-12 Model number is 60-2159.
-The 1982 Tandy-12 Model number is 60-2159.
+Introduced in November 1981,it officially appeared in a 1982 catalog as the Tandy-12.

 Games

 Games included in the Tandy-12 were: